Temple Street, Hong Kong: In popular culture

 The unique characteristics of Temple Street make it a desirable location for filming.
 It is often used as a setting to portray all walks of life in Hong Kong.
 Also, many gangster films depict the place as a street of crime.
-The place is featured in films such as Queen of Temple Street (1990) and The Prince of Temple Street (1992).
+The place is featured in films such as Queen of Temple Street (1990), The Prince of Temple Street (1992) and Mean Street Story (廟街故事, 1995).

 Temple Street also plays a prominent role in the Stephen Chow film The God of Cookery, the Fiona Sit series C'est La Vie, Mon Chéri, and the TVB series Street Fighters (廟街·媽·兄弟) which starred Hacken Lee and Edmond Leung.